 Running HubSpot or Salesforce at 50 or more reps: native AI features cover a lot of ground.
 Enable lead scoring, set up activity-based sequences, and give it 60 days with consistent CRM hygiene before drawing conclusions.

 Running 20-plus reps and native tools are insufficient: mid-market platforms like Outreach, Gong, or Clay are worth a structured evaluation.
 Pick one problem (outreach scale, call coaching, or forecasting) rather than deploying everything at once.
+If the real issue is tool sprawl rather than one weak vendor, compare that shortlist against the broader stack in this guide to AI tools for business automation.

 Hit the ceiling on configurability: this is where a diagnostic conversation makes sense.
 Map where the time and revenue gaps actually are, identify which ones are tool problems versus process problems, and see whether a configuration change resolves it before building anything new.